HDPLocust/snus_stuff/snus_string.md

 ```lua
 table splitted = sstring.split(string text[, string separator, bool unpack_result, bool isregex])
 ```
-Tis function is optimized for performance, so default separator should be plain text, but it is possible to specify the interpretation of the separator as a regex using isregex arg.
+This function is optimized for performance, so default separator should be plain text, but it is possible to specify the interpretation of the separator as a regex using isregex arg.

 Examples:
 ```lua